Southern California transportation upgrades will support sustainable 2028 Olympics in LA

 “We are focusing on providing legacy and permanent benefits after the 2028 Games to encourage shift to sustainable transportation modes, improve safety, increase accessibility and improve customer experience,” Metro’s website says.

-One traffic stress solution for the Games and beyond is the Inglewood Transit Connector (ITC), a 1.6-mile fixed-guideway transit system that will extend the Metro’s K Line to two proposed Olympic venues – Intuit Dome and SoFi Stadium – that are expected to host basketball and swimming, respectively.
+One traffic stress solution for the Games and beyond is a City of Inglewood project, the Inglewood Transit Connector (ITC).
+The 1.6-mile fixed-guideway transit system will have a station near the K Line to take riders to two proposed Olympic venues – Intuit Dome and SoFi Stadium – that are expected to host basketball and swimming, respectively.

 In addition to the push for public transportation use and implementing electric railway system upgrades in support of the environment, using pre-existing venues for the Games is another way LA28 plans to show its green thumb.